 50,000 Americans die each year from pneumonia.
 It may not seem like a huge number compared to our rapidly growing population, but consider this: if you have Chronic Obstructive Pulmonary Disease (COPD), your risk of contracting pneumonia goes up.
-And since COPD is the third-leading cause of death in America, it’s a good idea to do everything you can to avoid making matters worse, like educating yourself on the link between COPD and pneumonia and finding out more about how to prevent it.
+And since COPD is the third-leading cause of death in America, it’s a good idea to do everything you can to avoid making matters worse, like educating yourself on the link between COPD and pneumonia.

 The Link between COPD and Pneumonia